 - Gazetteer - This topic develops a simple gazetteer that shows which fish may be caught in which zones.

 - Variation by Time - Explores how catch rates for fish vary by time of day.

-- Also in Getting Started: Why Fish?, Your First Catch, (Not) Catching Junk, Fishing Skill, Equipment and Pools, and Frequently Asked Questions.
+- Also in Getting Started: Why Fish?, Your First Catch, (Not) Catching Junk, Bait and Fillet, Fishing Skill, Equipment and Pools, and Frequently Asked Questions.

 There are no comments on this yet.
 If you would like to comment, start a new topic on the forums: Either use the page's name (Skill and Locations) as the topic title, or tag the topic with that name.
 Comments take a few minutes to appear here.